DeXtreme: Transfer of Agile In-hand Manipulation from Simulation to Reality: Results

-Additionally, we also benchmark our results beyond the basic experiment of goal reaching by making the policy hold the cube at a target orientation $N$ frames in a row (we use $N=10$), \textit{i.e.}, we count the number of times the cube orientation is within the threshold of 0.4 rad in a row (as described in \ref{sec:training_in_sim}), refresh the goal only if the frame counter reaches $N$, and reset the counter to zero every time it goes outside the threshold.
+\newlength{\oldintextsep} \intextsep{0pt} Additionally, we also benchmark our results beyond the basic experiment of goal reaching by making the policy hold the cube at a target orientation $N$ frames in a row (we use $N=10$), \textit{i.e.}, we count the number of times the cube orientation is within the threshold of 0.4 rad in a row (as described in \ref{sec:training_in_sim}), refresh the goal only if the frame counter reaches $N$, and reset the counter to zero every time it goes outside the threshold.
 In the basic experiment of goal reaching without the hold, the cube may shoot past the target, making it difficult to tell if the target was achieved merely due to noise in the pose estimation or if the cube orientation was indeed accurately estimated.
 Therefore, holding the cube for $N$ frames in a row ensures that the goal was not achieved by chance, highlighting the robustness of the pose estimator.
 We conduct this experiment only with our ADR policies as shown in (Table \ref{table:real_results}, 2$^{nd}$ row).
-It is worth noting that the policy was not trained explicitly to hold the cube and that the experiment is meant to be a test of accuracy of pose\footnote{To fully hold the cube stationary in hand for a target orientation means zero velocities at the target, which requires changing the reward function.}. \newlength{\oldintextsep} \intextsep{0pt} We chose $N=10$ based on our simulation experiments and found that setting $N$ too high led to a dramatic drop in the performance because the LSTM was not trained for such scenarios (see Table \ref{table:goal_frame_hold_exp}).
+It is worth noting that the policy was not trained explicitly to hold the cube and that the experiment is meant to be a test of accuracy of pose.
+We chose $N=10$ based on our simulation experiments and found that setting $N$ too high led to a dramatic drop in the performance because the LSTM was not trained for such scenarios (see Table \ref{table:goal_frame_hold_exp}).
 On the other hand, setting it too low did not change the simulation performance; $N=10$ was a good balance between performance and LSTM stability.
 This also lets us separate the drop in performance due to LSTM instability from pose estimation errors in the real world.
 From the trials, we find that while there is a noticeable drop in performance \textit{i.e. }the maximum consecutive successes are only 45 as opposed to 112 in the other case, the average consecutive successes have not dropped as dramatically suggesting both the robustness of the policy and the pose estimator.